TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/UsaOnlySortedByDate.md

 **Source:** 1618_wreck_spawn_before_death.yaml

 ---
-### 2023-02-11 - Adds idle auto reload after 30100 ms for USA Comanche with Rocket Pod upgrade <a name='link__20230211__1705_comanche_idle_reload'></a>
+### 2023-02-11 - Adds idle auto reload after 30100 ms to USA Comanche with Rocket Pod upgrade <a name='link__20230211__1705_comanche_idle_reload'></a>
 **Changes**

-- **FEATURE**: The USA Comanche Rocket Pod will now always reload when idle.
+- **TWEAK**: The USA Comanche Rocket Pod will now always reload when idle.
 This makes the unit much better in scenarios where it managed to only fire a few of its rockets and at least 30 seconds pass until the next attack.

 **Links**